SharonRodriguez67338/notes/README.md

 - Today's programming wisdom is: "Simplicity is the ultimate sophistication." — Steve Jobs.

 In software development, this quote emphasizes the importance of writing clean, maintainable, and straightforward code.
 It encourages programmers to resist the urge to overcomplicate things and instead strive for clarity and elegance in their solutions.
 This approach not only leads to more efficient programs but also fosters a better collaborative environment as it makes the codebase easier to understand and work with for others.
 Remember, the best code is often the one that's easiest to read, debug, and modify.

+# 2024-02-02
+- Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

+This quote reminds us that while efficiency is crucial in programming, optimizing code too early can lead to unnecessary complexity and bugs.
+It suggests that it's better to first focus on writing clear, maintainable, and correct code, and then optimize only when there's concrete evidence that a particular part of the codebase is a performance bottleneck.
+This principle encourages developers to strike a balance between readability and efficiency, prioritizing understanding and functionality before micro-optimizations.